BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/19_3_Closing_a_Channel.md

 > :information_source: **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

 In this chapter you'll learn how to close a channel using `lightning-cli close` command-line interface.
-Closing a channel means you and your counterparty will send their agreed-upon channel balance to the blockchain, whereby you must pay transaction fees and wait for the transaction to be mined.
+Closing a channel means you and your counterparty will send their agreed-upon channel balance to the blockchain, whereby you must pay blockchain transaction fees and wait for the transaction to be mined.
 A closure can be cooperative or non-cooperative, but it works either way.

 In order to close a channel, you first need to know the ID of the remote node; you can retrieve it in one of two ways.